cms-btv-pog/BTVNanoCommissioning/README.md

 :exclamation: Do not make the file list greater than 4k files to avoid scaleout issues in various site

 ## Correction files configurations
+:heavy_exclamation_mark:  If the correction files are not supported yet by jsonpog-integration, you can still try with custom input data.

+### Options with custom input data

 All the `lumiMask`, correction files (SFs, pileup weight), and JEC, JER files are under  `BTVNanoCommissioning/src/data/` following the substructure `${type}/${campaign}/${files}`(except `lumiMasks` and `Prescales`)